kamontat/bash-color/README.md

 click [here](./images/)

 # Development
-1. clone this project by `git clone https://gist.github.com/717f75e6b87606940017adf385274044.git color`
+1. [folk](https://github.com/kamontat/bash-color/edit/master/README.md#fork-destination-box) and clone this project to your computer
-2. run `cd color`
-3. write the code as what you want
+2. write the code as what you want
-    - color_constants.sh - new version of constant (using `tput`)
-    - color_raw_constants.sh - old version of constant (using raw text to assign) **Move to raw branch**
-        - some terminal app, might miss the color.
-    - install.sh - install color script

 # File description
 All command below, you should run by `source` keyword (source <FILE_NAME>)